Advanced Motor Fuels in United States

 Biofuels

-Fig. 1.
+Figure 1.
 Renewable Fuel Volumes Resulting from U.S. Renewable Fuel Standard

 Electric Vehicles

-Sales of plug-in hybrid electric vehicles (PHEVs) and battery electric vehicles (BEVs) in 2022, totaling 918,464, resulted in the largest sales year in U.S. history.[6]
-However, hybrid electric vehicles (non‑plug- in) were down slightly in 2022, totaling 769,178.[7]
-As of February 2023, consumers could choose from 81 available plug-in models for model year 2023, down from 138 for model year 2022.[8]
+Sales of plug-in hybrid electric vehicles (PHEVs) and BEVs in 2023, totaling 1,432,657, resulted in the largest EV sales year in U.S. history.[6]
+In addition, sales of HEVs (non‑plug-in) were up significantly in 2023, totaling 1,175,597.[7]
+As of March 2024, consumers could choose from 105 available plug-in models for model year 2024.[8]

 Alternative Fuel Infrastructure

 Table 1.
-U.S. Alternative Fuel Refueling Stations by Type, 2012–2022 (including public and private stations)
+U.S. Alternative Fuel Refueling Stations by Type, 2012–2022 (including public and private stations)a Total number of recharging outlets, not sites.

 Research and Demonstration Focus

-The DOE has begun to make significant investments in sustainable aviation fuels (SAF) to help decarbonize the U.S. aviation sector.
-The U.S. federal government has established a SAF Grand Challenge with a goal of 3 billion gallons of SAF by 2030 and 35 billion gallons by 2050.[11]
+The DOE has begun to make significant investments in sustainable aviation fuels (SAFs) to help decarbonize the U.S. aviation sector.
+The U.S. federal government has established an SAF Grand Challenge with a goal of 3 billion gallons of SAF by 2030 and 35 billion gallons by 2050.[11]
 The DOE, the Department of Transportation, and the Department of Agriculture are leading the grand challenge to develop a comprehensive strategy for scaling up new technologies to produce SAF on a commercial scale.

 Outlook